rachithrr/Chemical_Structure/README.md

 # Chemical_Structure
 Follow the TestHelper class.
-This calls appropriate methods to create Molicule object and corresponding Atom objects.
+This calls appropriate methods to create Molecule object and corresponding Atom objects.